Brand Strategy (A Constant In A World Of Change)

 Trademark law gives us another way to think about these intangibles.
 Courts and lawyers use the term “secondary meaning” to refer to the associations and values that accrue to a brand.
 For example, the word “caterpillar” is the name of an insect, but “Caterpillar” has acquired secondary meaning as a brand of earthmoving equipment with images of power, strength, durability, high quality, hardness, diesel clatter, yellow, construction, building, and progress.

 The origin of “brands” is lost in the mist and fog of history, but it certainly traces back thousands of years to Mesopotamia, ancient Egypt, and other long-ago cultures.
 The term ‘brand’ apparently comes to us from the Old Norse word brandr, meaning “to burn.”
 As the ownership of domesticated animals spread, the issue of who owned an animal was increasingly resolved via some type of hot-iron branding symbol.
-Likewise, the ownership and identification of slaves in ancient cultures created a need for some type of foolproof hot-iron branding.

 With the rapid expansion of trade over the past 10,000 years, various goods and products might have been shipped to distant markets or distant lands—where the maker or producer was totally unknown.
 It’s easy to imagine some of these artisans and producers “branding” pottery, jewelry, jars, bags, and barrels with some type of identifying mark or symbol, so that future buyers would know of the products’ quality and trustworthiness.